bashu/django-airports/README.md

 Then run ```./manage.py syncdb``` to create the required database tables, and ```./manage.py airports``` to import all of the airports data. **NOTE:** This can take some time.

+### Examples

+Please see `example` application.
+This application is used to manually test the functionalities of this package.
+This also serves as a good example.

 ### Notes

 The ```airports``` manage command has options, see ```airports --help``` output.
 Verbosity is controlled through LOGGING.